tosmi-ansible/ansible-pipeline-demo/README.md

 # Ansibel Pipeline Demo

-This respository contains a demo that demonstrate how to
+This repository contains a demo that demonstrate how to

 - Validate Ansible in an automated fashion
 - Merging changes automatically to different repository branches after validation